ENG 330: Medieval Drama

 Class Meetings

-I also hold weekly drop-in Office Hours, in person or remotely, during any week that courses are in session: click here for my current Office Hours times and locations.
+I also hold weekly Office Hours, in person or remotely, during any week that courses are in session: click here for my current Office Hours times, locations, and instructions.

-I keep Zoom (or an equivalent application) open on my laptop during all meetings; I audiorecord and simulcast all meetings through that application.
-As a general rule, I require students to attend real-time discussions in person in order to earn Actual Attendance and Engagement and Participation credit.
-However, I do allow all students to earn attendance credit once by attending remotely (i.e., through Zoom) — one remote attendance, one time, per student.
-I will count any further remote attendance, beyond that one-shot-per-student limit, as an absence (i.e., toward the set number of unpenalized absences that each student can use — see below).
+Our meetings are always in person, but you’ll notice I also keep Zoom (or an equivalent application) open on my laptop during those meetings; I audiorecord and simulcast all meetings through that application.
+As a general rule, I require students to attend our sessions in person in order to earn Actual Attendance credit.
+However, I do allow each student a “one-shot remote attendance option” — one remote attendance, one time, per student.
+I will count any further remote attendance, beyond that one shot, as an absence.
 If you do opt to use this one-shot-per-student remote attendance option (and there are many good reasons to do so, so you should save this one shot for when you really need it), be sure to read my remote attendance instructions ahead of time, and to follow those instructions carefully.
-Remember that remote attendance still must be done in real time (that is, during the scheduled hours of the class) in order to earn attendance credit.
+Remote attendance still must be done in real time (that is, during the scheduled hours of the class) in order to earn attendance credit.

 If you are in a situation in which increased remote attendance would truly remove more obstacles to learning than it would add, you can also find in my remote attendance instructions information on expanding the one-shot-per-student limit.